 At 1:34 pm, CBS announced that regular programming would resume at 2:30 pm.
 No official announcement of VE Day would be forthcoming that Monday.
 Journalists write the first draft of history, but sometimes they need a second draft, and Tuesday would be different.

-In the next Now See Hear blog post CBS coverage of the following day, which was the official Victory in Europe Day, will be discussed.
+TOMORROW: CBS coverage of the following day–the official Victory in Europe Day–will be discussed.
+Come back for that!

 Learn more about the Library’s Radio Collection and other coverage of World War II in the guide to the The National Broadcasting Company at the Library of Congress and how to conduct further research in the Recorded Sound Research Center.
 Fewer CBS Radio broadcasts from the 1930s and 1940s have survived than from other networks.
 The Library of Congress is fortunate to have in its holdings many significant wartime broadcasts including roughly 12 hours of news coverage from May 7 and May 8, 1945.
 The Library also holds many broadcasts of Edward R. Murrow and other noted CBS correspondents from other dates.
 Any inquires to dig deeper into the history of radio or other audio collections may be directed to the Recorded Sound Research Center or the Library’s Ask-a-Librarian.